The Lion Who Had Asthma

 All of these kids' books about asthma will help little ones understand more about their condition and what they can do to stay safe.
-Children will also learn that it is a common condition with medication to help.
-It's important read stories that are gentle yet do not sugarcoat the disease.
+Children will also learn this common medical problem can be easily managed with medication, as well as natural alternatives, like practicing yoga, which has been proven to help manage symptoms It's important read stories that are gentle yet do not sugarcoat the disease.
 Add some non-fiction asthma books to your child's reading list as well, for practical knowledge that will empower them next time they sense the onset of an attack.

 Adorable, smiling faces fill the pages of this uplifting children's book about asthma.
 One little boy carries around his inhaler and has to use a nebulizer.
 With the support of his parents and his doctor, he understands that asthma is both controllable and treatable.
 Readers will enjoy seeing the character participating in a variety of activities and living a very active life.
 They will also learn what happens during an asthma attack, and why it is nothing to be embarrassed about.